A new seat costs less than an EMPTY seat!

 What do I need to consider when replacing forklift seats?

-2. Trust your local Morrison parts professionals We know what works.
+- Trust your local Morrison parts professionals We know what works.
 We know how to save you money.
 And we back up our parts—including seats—guaranteed.
-For almost 70 years, our parts professionals have been providing the very best parts and value and we are here to help you.
+For more than 70 years, our parts professionals have been providing the very best parts and value and we are here to help you.

-3. Plan to save MORE Every summer we offer deep discounts on all replacement forklift seats and seat accessories during our Seat Sale June 15th – July 31st so you can plan on saving more from Morrison!
+- Plan to save MORE with MORRISON.
+Every summer we offer deep discounts on replacement forklift seats and seat accessories during our Seat Sale June 15th – July 31st so you can plan on saving more from Morrison.
+And be sure to ask about our Universal Seat.
+Last year, our customers saved an average of $800 per seat compared to purchasing OEM seats.

 Buckle up for safety!